|Sh. Ashutosh Bhardwaj|

 |Duration of Fellowship||Oct 2017 to Oct 2019|

 |Research Project||The encounter of the Indian novel with modernity and nationalism as reflected through its women characters / The gender politics of the Indian novel|

-He has published a story collection, Jo Frame Men Na The, a book of essays on literature, Pitra Vadh, besides several other stories, diaries, travelogues and critical essays.
+He has published three books, including a story collection, Jo Frame Men Na The; a book of essays on literature, Pitra Vadh; a creative biography of Dandakaranya, The Death Script; besides several other stories, diaries, travelogues and critical essays.
 He has received the Krishna Baldev Vaid Fellowship for his innovative fiction and was a writer-in-residence at the Sangam House in Bangalore, 2012-13.

 As part of his fellowship at the IIAS, he has written a monograph on solitudes of woman characters in Indian novels.